-Packed with various health benefits, daily milk contains Vitamin A, D, and lactic acid.
+Daily milk contains Vitamin A, D, and lactic acid, packed with various health benefits.
 Popular in skin additives, the components in daily milk can help you grow healthy skin.
-That’s why most skincare products contain milk.
-From facemasks soaps, there are lots of products out that contain daily milk components.
+That’s why most skincare products contain milk (Metro lists six milk-based skincare products).
+There are lots of products out from facemasks soaps that contain daily milk components.
 However, if your skin is sensitive to lactose, applying milk to your skin can result in hives and other allergic reactions.
-In this guide, you are going to learn about lactic acid and how it can benefit your kin.
+In this guide, you will learn about lactic acid and how it can benefit your kin.

 Cleanse the Face

 Dairy milk comprises lactic acid.
-This alpha hydroxy acid (AHA) is a useful ingredient that’s widely being used by most skincare products.
-It’s particularly popular in the manufacturer of anti-aging face cleaners.
-It has been proven to be highly effective in removing dead skin, as well as, stimulating new cell growth.
+According to Healthline, alpha hydroxy acid (AHA) is a useful ingredient that’s widely being used by most skincare products.
+It’s trendy in the manufacturer of anti-aging face cleaners.
+It has been proven to be highly effective in removing dead skin and stimulating new cell growth.

 Milk in Face Masks

 Milk has a creamy and gentle texture.
 And because of this, it’s believed to be an incredible ingredient for face masks.
 Even if your skin isn’t sensitive to dairy, you may still want to consider utilizing fermented by-products.
-For instance, you can try using yogurt and sour cream as the foundation cream for your DIY face masks.
+For instance, you can try yogurt and sour cream as the foundation cream for your DIY face masks (learn how to make your own on Cosmopolitan.com).

 Several studies have found that fermented milk can be beneficial to the face.
 However, more research is still needed to ascertain the effectiveness of these ingredients in face masks.